-Our research integrates population genetic theory, methods development, and application of these to genomic data in order to answer questions at the interface of demography, selection, and recombination.
-These include the importance of selection against past or ongoing gene flow in speciation, the identification of the underlying genes, and the accumulation and medical consequences of deleterious mutations as a function of demographic history.
-The overall goal of this work is to understand the evolution and maintenance of genetic diversity in natural populations as well as in our own species.
+Our research integrates population genetic theory, methods development, and application of these to genomic data to answer questions at the interface of demography, selection, and recombination.
+We study how selection modifies gene flow in speciation, aim at identifying genes that act as barriers to gene flow, and want to understand how deleterious mutations accumulate in populations as a function of demographic history.
+The overall goal of our work is to understand the evolution and maintenance of genetic diversity in natural populations as well as in our own species.

 - Inferring the timing and strength of gene flow and selection